GoogleCloudPlatform/express-oauth2-handlers/README.md

 _Datastore token-storage only._ A unique User ID specifying which user to associate the token with.

 ##### Returns
-A `Promise` that resolves once the scoped token has been stored.
+A `Promise` that resolves once the token is stored.

 ##### `auth.authedUser.getScopedToken`
 **Internal.** Retrieves the scoped token associated with the specified (and auto-authenticated) user.

 ##### Arguments
 `req`
-An Express-like request object
+An Express-like request object for HTTP invocations; `null` otherwise.

 `res`
-An Express-like response object
+An Express-like response object for HTTP invocations; `null` otherwise.

 `userId`
 _Datastore token-storage only._ A unique User ID specifying which user's scoped token should be fetched.